Digital Discovery of 100 diverse Quantum Experiments with PyTheus

-We start by showing eight highlights from our discoveries in Table.~\ref{fig:highlights}. \begin{enumerate}[(a)] \item A multi-photon entangled state that goes beyond the barrier of 3-dimensions \cite{graphs2}.
-It requires only two ancillas and has a small number of edges which makes it a very promising proposal for practical application, and observation of new properties at the foundation of quantum mechanics \cite{lawrence2014rotational}. \item The generation of a heralded 3-dimensional GHZ state with single photon sources, which beats the current state-of-the-art method \cite{paesani2021scheme} in number of necessary ancilla states. \item The generation of a two-mode N00N state with 5 photons.
-The associated graph, very symmetric, makes use of 3 ancillas. \item A 4-photon qubit quantum state with equal coefficients $c=\frac{1}{\sqrt{7}}$, that requires complex coefficients for their generation.
-The underlying reason is a simultaneous destructive interference effect of more than two terms. \item A previously unknown quantum measurement scheme that allows the experimental implementation of a quantum communication protocol proposed in 1987 \cite{vaidman1987}. \item A very surprising form of quantum entanglement swapping, which does not rely on the generation of two Bell pairs and a Bell state measurement. \item A post-selected 3-photon control gate that does not require any ancilla photons. \item Experimental setup of a 2-photon mixed entangled state that falsified the Peres conjecture \cite{peres1999all}.
+We start by showing seven highlights from our discoveries in Table.~\ref{fig:highlights}. \begin{enumerate}[(a)] \item A multi-photon entangled state that goes beyond the barrier of 3-dimensions \cite{graphs2}.
+It requires only two ancillas and has a small number of edges which makes it a very promising proposal for practical application, and observation of new properties at the foundation of quantum mechanics \cite{lawrence2014rotational}. \item The generation of a two-mode N00N state with 5 photons.
+The associated graph, very symmetric, makes use of 3 ancillas. \item A post-selected 3-photon control gate (or Toffoli) that does not require any ancilla photons. \item A 4-photon qubit quantum state with equal coefficients $c=\frac{1}{\sqrt{7}}$, that requires the ratio between certain weights to be the golden ratio.
+Alternatively, a lower number of complex-weighted edges can also lead to such state. \item A previously unknown quantum measurement scheme that allows the experimental implementation of a quantum communication protocol, the Mean King problem, proposed in 1987 \cite{vaidman1987}. \item A very surprising form of quantum entanglement swapping, which does not rely on the generation of two Bell pairs and a Bell state measurement. \item Experimental setup of a 2-photon mixed entangled state that falsified the Peres conjecture \cite{peres1999all}.
 The state is bound entangled (its entanglement cannot be distilled), however, it can be used to violate Bell's inequality \cite{moroder2014steering,vertesi2014disproving}.
 This could lead to an experimental falsification of the Peres conjecture. \end{enumerate}